 The LMJ source (master oscillator) is designed to deliver complex ignition pulses.
-As a consequence, a wide variety of pulse shapes can be produced on LMJ, with a minimum duration of 0.7 ns and a maximum duration of 25 ns.
+As a consequence, a wide variety of pulse shapes can be produced on LMJ, with a minimum duration of 0.7 ns and a maximum duration up to 25 ns (limited to 20 ns in 2027-29).
 Complex pulse shapes (rising pulse, decreasing pulse, multiple pulse, with pedestal, etc.) can be tailored, but will required some test laser shots for fine tuning [53].
 Some examples of pulse shapes are given in figure V.10 and V.11.

-The LMJ beams have been synchronized at the center of the target chamber with a standard deviation of 50 ps in 2019, and will be synchronized with a standard deviation of 40 ps later with all the 176 beams.
+The LMJ beams have been currently synchronized at the center of the target chamber with a standard deviation of 80 ps, and will be synchronized with a standard deviation of 40 ps later with all the 176 beams.